fabric8io/fabric8/docs/openShiftDocker.md

    First install the snapshot plugin from you host system (i.e. outside the VM):

-        osx:$ vagrant plugin install vagrant-vbox-snapshot
+        vagrant plugin install vagrant-vbox-snapshot

-   Now prime the registry by fetching setup script within the VM:

-        vm:$ bash <(curl -sSL https://bit.ly/get-fabric8) -p

-   or if you want to pull down all the docker images for the kitchen sink

-        vm:$ bash <(curl -sSL https://bit.ly/get-fabric8) -pk

-   Then take a snapshot of the vagrant image, again outside of the VM
+   After you have run the start script inside the VM in order to populate the Docker registry (see below), you can take a snapshot of the vagrant image (again, outside of the VM):

-        vm:$  exit
-        osx:$ vagrant snapshot take default cleanstart
+        vagrant snapshot take default cleanstart

-    __Now at any point you can reset to the cleanstart snapshot via:__
+   Now at any point you can reset to the cleanstart snapshot via:

-        osx:$ vagrant snapshot go default cleanstart
+        vagrant snapshot go default cleanstart

 ---

 ### Run the Start Script

 We use a script downloaded via curl to configure and start OpenShift in a Docker container.
 This script will then schedule a number of further containers such as the Fabric8 console and optionally logging and metric dashboards in the form of [Kibana](http://www.elasticsearch.org/overview/kibana) and [Grafana](http://play.grafana.org/#/dashboard/db/grafana-play-home).
+If you are using the non-native approach, this script must be run as root from within the Vagrant VM.

 Once you've run the script you'll need to complete some post-install steps before you can access Fabric8.